 minimized, with about the only words permitted being such

 Do not slow the pace unduly; play at a normal rate.
 Stalling is

 unsportsmanlike and may harm you reputation.

-Don't enter a tournament and then withdraw when you discover some
+Don't enter an event and then withdraw when you discover some tough

 Some players complain of the type of shots an opponent hits (e.g.,